-9d - Persuasive Writing
+A.9.4 - Persuasive Writing

-Skills S-301 Consider advantages and disadvantages of solutions to a problem.
-S-302 Draw conclusions based on information and evidence.
-S-303 Revise ideas and opinions based on new information.
-S-304 Distinguish fact from opinion.
-S-401 Use language that is respectful of human diversity.
-S-402 Support their ideas and opinions with information or observations.
-S-403 Present information and ideas orally, visually, concretely, or electronically.
+1115 -301 Consider advantages and disadvantages of solutions to a problem.
+302 Draw conclusions based on information and evidence.
+303 Evaluate personal assumptions based on new information and ideas.
+304 Distinguish fact from opinion.
+401 Use language that is respectful of human diversity.
+402 Support their ideas and opinions with information or observations.
+403 Present information and ideas orally, visually, concretely, or electronically.